brycefongvongsa/leetcode/README.md

 ## Optimizations

-I look to refactor and optimize my code, sometimes for efficiency or readability.
+I look over my previous challenges to refactor and optimize my code after a period of time for efficiency/readability.

 ## Lessons Learned:

 My takeaways from this is that there's always other ways to solve these challenges and new knowledge to obtain.
-It's okay to struggle on these problems, as long as I keep a positive perspective and learn and keep improving.
+It's okay to struggle on these problems, as long as I keep a positive perspective while learning and improving.